Circuit breaker restrictions

 Your mental health is important

-- is a peer-driven support service for LGBTIQ+ people, their families, allies and communities.
-You can chat to a peer LGBTIQ+ phone worker by calling 1800 184 527 between 3pm and midnight every day of the week.
+- provides anonymous and free LGBTIQ+ peer support and referral for people wanting to talk about sexuality, identity, gender, bodies, feelings or relationships.
+You can chat to a peer LGBTIQ+ phone worker by calling between 3pm and midnight every day of the week.
 You can also chat with someone online during the same times at .

 - provides low or no cost confidential counselling services to support LGBTIQ+ communities and their families.
-Phone: (03) 9663 6733 to see how they can support you.
+Phone: or email to see how they can support you.

 - provides professional, affordable counselling for members of LGBTIQ+ communities and individuals or couples who are affected by or at risk of HIV.